Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/python-java/asposediagram.api/pagelinejumpdiry/_index.md

 ---
-title: "PageLineJumpDirY Class"
+title: "PageLineJumpDirY"
 linktitle: "PageLineJumpDirY"
-articleTitle: "PageLineJumpDirY"
-second_title: "Aspose.Diagram for Python via Java"
+second_title: "Aspose.Diagram for Python via Java API Reference"
 description: "Specifies the direction of line jumps on vertical dynamic connectors on the drawing page for which you haven't applied a local jump direction."
 type: docs
 weight: 2290